-Collection and analysis of data about attendance enables the school to work towards targets set by the DCFS and Local Authority.
+Collection and analysis of data about attendance enables the school to work towards targets set by the Department for Children's Schools and families (DCFS) and Local Authority.

 1. Expectations:

 1.1 We expect the following from all our pupils: